 It does not really matter whether you have combined CrowdSec with Traefik or any other reverse proxy.
 Moreover, CrowdSec can be run as Docker container or be installed as baremetal service.

 During the blog post, we will spawn a new container service called VictoriaMetrics (VM) and adjust some CrowdSec configuration files.
-Finally, we import an already existing Grafana dashboard, which visualizes CrowdSec's Threat Intelligence data.
+Finally, we import an already existing Grafana dashboard, which visualizes CrowdSec's alerts as Threat Intelligence dashboard.

 Spawning VictoriaMetrics

 CrowdSec itself already provides a Prometheus HTTP endpoint to obtain logs and stats about decisions.
-However, the data provided is quite limited and cannot be compared to the advanced details available on the proprietary CrowdSec Console dashboard at https://app.crowdsec.net/.
+However, the data provided is quite limited and cannot be compared to the advanced details e.g. available on the proprietary CrowdSec Console dashboard at https://app.crowdsec.net/ or returned for specific cscli commands.

 Due to this reason, we will spawn VictoriaMetrics (VM).
-VM provides us with a selfhosted monitoring solution similar to Prometheus, offering high performance, efficient storage, and compatibility with existing Prometheus ecosystems.
+VM provides us with a selfhosted monitoring solution similar to Prometheus, offering high performance, efficient storage and API support to store our CrowdSec alerts programmatically.

-We will use it as data broker.
-Taking JSON data, feeded from our CrowdSec instance and making the data available as Prometheus API to Grafana.
+Therefore, we will use it as data broker.
+Receiving JSON data from our CrowdSec instance and making the metrics available as Prometheus API to Grafana.

 Docker Compose for VM